 Explore selling with stickers or skins so the family can decorate or purchase different designs

 Perhaps the robot speaks a few languages to teach the family words from a different language

-There was opportunity for the robot to feel like part of the family and/or something special within the home.
+There was an opportunity for the robot to feel like part of the family and/or something special within the home.
 Robots are different from other devices in the home.
-There’s a real opportunity to make the entire on-boarding process feel like your brining a new family member into the home - perhaps it should.
+There’s a real opportunity to make the entire on-boarding process feel like you're bringing a new family member into the home - perhaps it should.